wthirsh/wthirsh.github.io/README.md

 ### Report

-Your report should be in the region of 5000 to 10000 words and delivred via your website.
+Your report should be in the region of 5000 words and delivered via your website.
 You can write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
 You can then link to it [like so](/assets/project_demo.pdf).
 However, you can also type the report directly onto the website using another markdown page - [here is](/project.md) a template for that.

 ### Code